 The panther first appeared in Cartier designs in 1914, when the brand introduced a panther motif on a ladies’ wristwatch with onyx and diamonds.
 Representing power, elegance, and femininity, the panther has been a prominent feature in Cartier's jewellery, watches, and accessories, remaining a consistently popular motif.
 In the 1930s, Cartier's creative director Jeanne Toussaint, played a key role in developing the panther as a signature symbol of the brand.
 She was nicknamed "La Panthère" for her bold and sophisticated style.
 During her time at Cartier, she famously designed a three-dimensional panther brooch for The Duchess of Windsor.
 Perched atop a 152.35-carat sapphire cabochon, the panther boasts captivating circular cut emerald eyes and a black enamelled nose with a body set with pavé sapphires and white and yellow diamonds.

 Dreweatts has had the pleasure of offering exquisite Cartier Panthère pieces at auction, including a stunning Cartier Maillon Panthère brick-link necklace featuring vibrant emerald eyes and a black enamel nose, which sold for £17,640.
+The iconic Panthère is portrayed in a stylish 1990s collar necklace which sold with Dreweatts for £11,970.
 Other remarkable examples include a bespoke diamond and gemstone set pendant, adorned with pavé set brilliant cut diamonds, pear-cut emerald eyes, and an onyx nose, which sold for £18,900.

 Another striking piece, a Massai Panthère ring, showcases Cartier’s signature craftsmanship.
 Mounted in white gold, the design elegantly curls to form a ring, with the panther’s head featuring pavé-set brilliant-cut diamonds, captivating pear-shaped emerald eyes, and a sculpted onyx nose.
 This stunning piece sold at Dreweatts for £13,860.